 Nutritious and comforting, soups are incredible versatile.
 I love that they are an important part of children's diets in France but can also be a perfectly appropriate way to start a fancy dinner party (with the right garnish, bien sûr).

-In our family, from late fall to early spring you can find me, on any given weekend, cooking a large cocotte of soup.
-There is something incredibly homey about a big pot of soup – it is an essential part of any French home cook’s repertoire.
+In our family, from the first day of Fall to late into Spring you can find me, on any given weekend, cooking a large cocotte of soup.
+There is something incredibly homey about a big pot of soup - it is an essential part of any French home cook's repertoire.

 Equipment for making Soups:

 A big stockpot - great for making big batches of soup.
 I use my Le Creuset Marseille Blue 16QT the most.
 It is the perfect size for making freezer soups as well.

 The easiest way to purée soups is with an immersion blender - so much neater than pouring soup into a stand blender!
 This is the Kitchen Aid Immersion Blender set I have used for almost 10 years now.